 For the information disclosed as part of a without prejudice conversation to remain entirely confidential, there are certain legal formalities which must be adhered to.
 Employers and employees alike often fail to consider these formalities adequately, paving the way for ambiguity to seep into settlement agreement negotiations.

 If you do decide to take part in a without prejudice conversation, then it is highly recommended to receive confirmation of this in writing.
 If the agreement to speak without prejudice is only made verbally, then it could be difficult to prove this in court if the other party then tries to say it was not without prejudice.
 In such a case, both parties are almost entirely reliant on trust between one another.

 There is no legal obligation to attend a without prejudice conversation with your employer.
-It also cannot be held against you in any capacity if you do not attend, either as part of an employment tribunal or in the workplace.
+It also cannot be held against you in any capacity if you do not attend or engage in the conversation where the contents of a meeting were not shared beforehand, either as part of an employment tribunal or in the workplace.
 Some individuals may feel unable to attend such a meeting if their employment relationship has broken down so severely that it would feel intensely stressful or inappropriate to do so.

 As part of the meeting, your employer will most likely be looking for you to sign a settlement agreement to confirm that you no longer wish to bring a claim against the organisation through the employment tribunal.